 The S&P 500's tech tilt continues accelerating, with SanDisk joining a parade of technology companies that have entered the index this year.
 AppLovin, Datadog, DoorDash, and Robinhood all secured spots earlier in 2025, reflecting how software, internet, and semiconductor businesses increasingly dominate market valuations.

-For SanDisk, this represents vindication of 2016 decision to acquire the company for $15.6 billion.
+For SanDisk, this represents vindication of Western Digital's 2016 decision to acquire the company for $15.6 billion.
 That deal, which seemed expensive at the time, now looks prescient given SanDisk's current $33 billion valuation.
 The spinoff strategy has clearly worked for both companies, allowing each to focus on their core strengths without the complexity of managing disparate business lines.